TainanNeves/HEartLab_Workflow/README.md

    - In the "Plot" sections, adjust the instants for plotting the results.

 4. Statistical analysis
    - Navigate to the "04 - statistical_analysis" folder.
    - Open the "ecgi_meas_analysis.m" file.
+   - Run the code section by section.
- - Load all necessary data for estimation:
+   - Load all necessary data for the analysis:
+      - Estimated signals
       - Electrical signals
-   - Estimated signals
-   - MEAs electrodes indices (mapping vertices on the 3D geometry to MEAs electrodes positions)
+      - Index correspondence between MEAs and 3D heart geometry (projected_signals)
+   - Be sure you are comparing the same time window for MEAs and ECGi signals.
+   - The process will generate a matrix called "metrics".

 # Individual tasks
 - Tainan
    - Signal interpolation folder
-   - Potential
    - Dominant Frequency
    - Cycle Length
    - Phase codes
 - Junior
    - Extraction and Filtering codes
    - Signal Plots
+   - Potential
 - Angélica
   - ECGi
   - Local Activation Time